-- Latin Honors Johnson University awards Latin Honors to students who demonstrate academic excellence throughout their entire undergraduate career at Johnson University: - O Students earning a cumulative grade point average (GPA) of 3.50 to 3.69 graduate cum laude ("with honors").
-They receive a white cord to wear at Commencement. - O Students earning a GPA of 3.70 to 3.84 graduate magna cum laude ("with high honors").
-They receive a silver cord to wear at Commencement. - O Students earning a GPA of 3.85 to 4.0 graduate summa cum laude ("with highest honors").
-They receive a double gold cord to wear at Commencement. - Program Awards are presented in the following areas based on 60 semester-hour credits earned at Johnson University Florida: - o Bible - o Biblical Languages - o Business and Public Leadership - o Communication & Creative Arts - Congregational Ministries - o Education - Human Services - Intercultural Studies - Sigma Beta Delta Honor Society Sigma Beta Delta is an International Honor Society for business, management, and administration.
-The school of Business and Public Leadership nominates juniors and seniors ranked in the top 20 percent of their class into the Sigma Beta Delta Honor Society, who are then approved by the faculty for membership. - Delta Epsilon Chi Honor Society Delta Epsilon Chi is an honor society sponsored by the Association of Biblical Higher Education (ABHE) to encourage and honor outstanding academic scholarship, approved Christian character, and Christian leadership ability.
-The Johnson University faculty may nominate up to 7 percent of the graduating class, choosing from among those who have earned a minimum 3.30 cumulative GPA. - Class Orator A graduating senior is nominated by the senior class and approved by the faculty to speak during Commencement.
+- Latin Honors Johnson University awards Latin Honors to students who demonstrate academic excellence throughout their entire undergraduate career at Johnson University: - Students earning a cumulative grade point average (GPA) of 3.50 to 3.69 graduate cum laude ("with honors").
+They receive a white cord to wear at Commencement. - Students earning a GPA of 3.70 to 3.84 graduate magna cum laude ("with high honors").
+They receive a silver cord to wear at Commencement. - Students earning a GPA of 3.85 to 4.0 graduate summa cum laude ("with highest honors").
+They receive a double gold cord to wear at Commencement. - Program Awards are presented in the following areas based on 60 semester-hour credits earned at Johnson University Florida: - o Bible - Biblical Languages - Business and Public Leadership - Communication & Creative Arts - EducationHuman Services